Beyonce inadvertently confirms 2023 ‘Renaissance’ Tour - NewsBreak

 “Valued at a total of $20,000, United [Airlines] x WACO offers you a chance to see Beyoncé on her ‘Renaissance’ tour starting in the summer of 2023 at any of United’s national and international destinations around the world,” read the item via a post on social media .
 “This prize is complete with 2 first-class international United Airlines Polaris tickets to select cities with 3-night hotel accommodations at a Marriott property.
 And, to one of the most sought-after musical performances of all time, 2 concert tickets to Beyoncé’s ‘Renaissance’ 2023 tour with a guided backstage tour with Miss Tina [Beyoncé’s mother]!”

-The winning bidder reportedly paid between $45,000 to $50,000 for the tickets according to Variety .Beyonce announces new album ‘Renaissance,’ graces cover of British Vogue
+The winning bidder reportedly paid between $45,000 to $50,000 for the tickets according to Variety .Stephen Curry launches graphic novel series on sports stars

 The theater was founded in 2017 by Beyoncé’s mother, Tina Knowles Lawson, and her stepfather, actor Richard Lawson.